opengeogroep/AERIUS-QGIS-plugins/README.md

 * Rename zip file with version info
 * Move the zip file to the ```releases``` directory
 * Upload to plugins.qgis.org

+## Running tests

+* To run test in Linux: dev.yml must be created (use dev_example.yml as a template).
+Then run the test_imaer.sh from the plugin directory
+* To run the test in Windows: dev.yml must be created (use dev_example.yml as a template).
+Then open the command line from the Imaer plugin folder and run python -m unittest test.test_imaer